kukre00/Activities-in-Elective-3/README.md

 CSS
 In styling my responsive navigation bar, I use the black and red color combination with a touch of white to look simple but elegant in the eyes.
-I hover over the navigation bar list to see the item.
+I use the hover effect over the navigation bar list to see the item.
 I also added a clicking effect to know the item is already clicked.

 JavaScript